-These items can be covered through the operations budget, as well as the local organizing committee budget.
-The NCAA has preapproved artwork with pricing available.
-If you need assistance with ideas or ordering the preapproved items, please contact Nathan Arkins at 317-966-6790 or narkins@ncaa.org.
+These items can be covered through the operations budget, as well as the LOC budget.
+If you need assistance with ideas or ordering the preapproved items, please contact Nathan Arkins at 317-917-6790 or narkins@ncaa.org.
 Otherwise, please work directly with your primary signage contact at the NCAA on overall ideas, approvals, production and implementation with the operations staff.